A practical methodology for security design review and threat modeling — built for every stakeholder in an SDLC, not just security engineers.

 |---|---|---|---|

-* A full review covers all five asset domains — typically 12–18 rows.
-Downloadable as PDF or Word.
+* A full review covers all asset domains — typically 12–18 rows.
+Downloadable as PDF or CSV.

 A-SDF is an independent methodology.
 It does not extend or layer on existing frameworks.